andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 8 (Jon Pertwee)</sub>

-A solid political thriller that doesn’t entirely make sense.
+A solid political thriller that doesn't entirely make sense.
 Just roll with it.

 Story 56; 6 episodes - The Mind of Evil